SowmyaAji/FunWithRSAAlgorithm/README.md

 # FunWithRSAAlgorithm

 ### Overview
-A simple file to demonstrate the RSA Algorithm in Python
+A simple file to demonstrate the RSA Algorithm in Python -- an exercise for the Computing Fundamentals I course at Wake Tech Community College

 ### To run
 * Clone the repo